 - You've just heard that your unengaged project sponsor plans to retire in three months while your project's end date is ten months away.
 You know a great candidate to fill the sponsor role.

 - The Quality Assurance/Testing Team (QA) has an open window with little on their plate.
-You could ask QA to start some preliminary testing, putting your project a little ahead of schedule.
+You could ask QA to start some preliminary testing, putting your project ahead of schedule.

-Here’s another tip.
+Here's another tip.
 Consider engaging people outside the project to identify opportunities.
-These individuals can bring a fresh perspective and jolt the status quo.
+These individuals can bring a fresh perspective.

 Where Will You Capture Opportunities?